Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Abstract

 \section{Abstract}

-In this work, we tackle the problem of beampattern design for a transmit architecture wherein a large reconfigurable intelligent surface (RIS) redirects the radio frequency signals emitted by a few active antennas (sources).
-After introducing a convenient signal model and discussing the impact of the signal bandwidth, the source-RIS channel, and the system geometry on the involved derivations, we propose to optimize the waveform emitted by each source and the phase shifts introduced by the RIS to match a desired space-frequency distribution of the far-field radiation pattern, which may be relevant in both radar and communication applications.
-We provide a sub-optimum solution to the considered problem under a constraint on the total power radiated by the sources and, possibly, on the constant modulus of the involved waveforms.
-The reported example demonstrates that the beampattern of an RIS-based transmit architecture can be well shaped; in particular, for the same array size and the same desired radiation pattern, the resulting approximation error remains comparable to that obtained with a fully-digital MIMO array, especially when constant-modulus waveforms are required, and smaller than that obtained with a phased array.
+In this work, we tackle the problem of beampattern design for a transmit system employing a large reconfigurable intelligent surface (RIS) to redirect radio frequency signals emitted by a few active antennas (sources).
+We begin by establishing a convenient signal model and discussing the impact of signal bandwidth, source-RIS channel, and system geometry on our derivations.
+Subsequently, we propose a joint optimization of the waveform emitted by each source and the phase shifts introduced by the RIS.
+The objective is to match a desired space-frequency distribution of the far-field radiation pattern, relevant to both radar and communication applications.
+We present a sub-optimal solution to this problem, subject to a constraint on the total power radiated by the sources and, optionally, on the constant modulus of the waveforms.
+The provided example demonstrates the effective beampattern shaping capabilities of this RIS-based transmit architecture.
+Specifically, for the same array size and the same desired radiation pattern, the resulting approximation error is comparable to that obtained with a fully-digital MIMO array, especially when constant-modulus waveforms are enforced, and significantly smaller than that of a phased array.